 Park planners across the country recognize Seattle’s Olmsted park system as one of the most contiguous and best preserved in the United States.
 More importantly, while many eastern cities have only one or two Olmsted-designed parks, Seattle has an extensive multi-park plan linked by boulevards.
 This legacy of extensive public shoreline, stunning views and scenic green connections between parks helps to make Seattle one of the most livable spots in the country.

 Hiring the Olmsted Brothers

-Despite this vocal opposition to the purchase of Woodland Park, the Seattle Board of Park Commissioners decided in 1902 that it wanted a more elaborate park system.
+Despite vocal opposition to the 1899 purchase of Woodland Park, the Seattle Board of Park Commissioners decided in 1902 that it wanted a more elaborate park system.
 To reach this goal, the Board planned on hiring the best landscape architect in the country, Frederick Law Olmsted.
 In addition, the Park Commissioners believed that the Olmsted name would add an air of distinction to the growing city.